ZhenjianYang/SoraVoice-Deprecated/README.md

 =========

 This project's objective is to bring Full Voice acting to the PC versions of *Sora/Zero/Ao no Kiseki*.
 Be aware that the *Evolution* version of these games feature new events.
-They may or may not have been dubbed, and in the former case, those **WON'T BE** in game.
+They may or may not have been dubbed, and in the former case, those **WON'T BE** present in game.

-All information about this project can be found at [SoraVoice](https://github.com/ZhenjianYang/SoraVoice).
+All informations about this project can be found at [SoraVoice](https://github.com/ZhenjianYang/SoraVoice).

 **NOTE**: This project is licensed under the GPLv3.
 You MUST copy, distribute and/or modify any code or binaries from this project under this license.
 See [LICENSE](https://github.com/ZhenjianYang/SoraVoice/blob/master/LICENSE) for details.